sVujke/nba-player-positions-machine-learning/README.md

 ![alt text](http://snag.gy/lDQ0x.jpg)

 This is why, for the purpose of this project, a custom metric was developed, titled "custom_accuracy".
-The metric can be found at [Classification_9_positions.ipynb](https://github.com/sVujke/nba-player-positions/blob/master/Classification_9_positions.ipynb)
+The metric can be found at [Classification_9_positions.ipynb](https://github.com/sVujke/nba-player-positions/blob/master/Classification_9_positions.ipynb) and it mesures the accuracy of a classifier, but it counts when a position xn is classified as n or x, for x=1,2,3,4 and n=x+1 as a hit.
+For example: when a player's position is 34 and the player is classified as 3 or 4 or vice versa, this is considered a good classification.